rebe1one/react-native-audio/README.md

 This release recording and playback of the recording only.
 PRs are welcome for configuring the audio settings.

+Recorder accepts a settings parameter which is a dictionary with the desired audio parameters.
+Currently this supports:

+format
+sampleRate
+numberOfChannels
+encoderAudioQuality
+encoderBitRate

-NOTE: The target filename must have an extension of '.caf' to record properly.
+NOTE: If not supplying a valid settings dictionary, the target filename must have an extension of '.caf' to record properly.

 ### Installation